SamBalakhanei/CS180P4/Tests.md

 **Test 10**: Search Tutor if All Tutors are Blocked OR No Tutors Have Been Input Prior

 ** Assume that the user is a student
-1. User selects the Search Tutor button
+1. User selects the "Search Tutor" button
 2. User sees a new page with a search textbox (default text being: exampleUser)
 3. User selects the search textbox
 4. User enters desired keyword
-5. User selects search button
+5. User selects "search" button
 6. User receives a JOptionPane message: “Please add at least one tutor before using the program”.
 7. User selects “Ok” button